 Q: Am I ready for Gen-Fed?

 A: This is an important question.
 Gen-Fed is a week of advanced-level courses on federal records in a complex facility.
 It is best to have at least intermediate to higher-intermediate level skills and education going into this week.
-Try this self-evaluation test here.
+Try the self-evaluation test here.

 Good luck and we hope to see you this year!